The laws controlling the constantly evolving drug offences deal with manufacture, possession, distribution, consumption and user related offences.

 It is a crime to supply a dangerous drug to another person.
 Supplying a drug includes selling it, but it also includes giving or administering the drug to another person, as well as distributing or delivering it.
 Money need not be exchanged.

 Offering to sell or give a dangerous drug to someone also comes within the definition of supplying the drug.
-So does transporting a dangerous drug.
+So does transport a dangerous drug.

 Depending on the circumstances of the offence and the nature and quantity of the drug, the maximum sentence for supplying a dangerous drug ranges from 15 years to life.